jerryhgladinet/docs/deploy/source/index.rst

 Overview
 -----------------------

 CentreStack is a managed file sync and share solution that focuses on local file server cloud-enablement.
-It differentiates from other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration.
+It differentiates from other file sync and share solutions (EFSS) by focusing on security, control, file server and team collaboration.
 CentreStack does really well in the following areas:

     1. provide on-demand access that honors read-only and write permissions in real-time.
     2. mirror local network share on file server to team collaboration in the cloud.